basiliscos/dot-files/articles/rotor-v0.14.md

 ~~~

 Actor address is dynamic, and it changes on every program launch, so this information is almost useless.
 To make it sense, actor should
 print its address somewhere, i.e. via overriding `on_start()` method.
-(If you are new to actor model, you might wonder, why don't use the actor memory address itself as identity.
-The answer is that `some_actor*` is available only in its supervisor or in actor itself, while actor address, `rotor::address_ptr_t`, is available from all other actors, which have some relation to the original actor)

 However, the solution was rather inconvenient.
 That's why I decided to introduce `std::string identity` property into `actor_base_t` class.
 The actor identity can be set from constructor, or when `address_maker_plugin_t` is configured, i.e.:

 ~~~cpp
 struct some_actor_t : public t::actor_baset_t {